NOMESCO

 NOMESCO (Nordic Medico-Statistical Committee) is a statistical committee under the Nordic Council of Ministers.
-The Nordic Medico-Statistical Committee (NOMESCO) was set up in 1966, following a recommendation by the Nordic Council.
-In 1979, the Committee was made a permanent statistical committee with separate fundings from the Nordic Committee on Social Policy.
+NOMESCO was set up in 1966, following a recommendation by the Nordic Council.
+In 1979, the Committee was made a permanent statistical committee with separate funding from the Nordic Committee on Social Policy.
 Today, the Committee has a permanent secretariat in Copenhagen.

-The aim of NOMESCO is as follows.

-To be responsible for the co-ordination of the health statistics in the Nordic countries.

-To initiate new projects, partly to improve comparisons of statistics, and partly to ensure the most rational use of Nordic expert knowledge in the field.

-To inform about Nordic statistical activities, mainly by publishing annual statistics as well as the results of special projects, surveys, etc.
+The aim of NOMESCO is as follows: 1.
+To be responsible for the co-ordination of the health statistics in the Nordic countries, 2.
+To initiate new projects, partly to improve comparisons of statistics, and partly to ensure the most rational use of Nordic expert knowledge in the field, 3.
+To inform about Nordic statistical activities, mainly by publishing annual statistics as well as the results of special projects, surveys, etc., 4.
 To co-ordinate and take part in international statistical collaboration, including activities in the Baltic countries.

-NOMESCO Procedures
+NOMESCO procedures

 Each procedure is assigned a code.
-For example, code JN3AE represents Abdominal ultrasound examination.
+For example, code JN3AE represents abdominal ultrasound examination.
 Codes are organized into a hierarchy.
-There are 4 levels (0,1,2, and 3) defined.
+There are 4 levels (0, 1, 2, and 3) defined.